Renovamen/vuepress-theme-gungnir/docs/docs/plugins/mermaid.md

 ## Usage

-The token info of the code block should be `mermaidjs`, for example:
+The token info of the code block should be `mermaidjs` (or `options.token` if you set), for example:

 ```mermaidjs
 sequenceDiagram